fidjix/fidjix/README.md

 - 👋 Hi, I’m @fidjix
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning html and php
+- 🌱 I’m currently learning java
 - 💞️ I’m not looking to collaborate
-- 📫 How to reach me : ig - @rchassagne
+- 📫 How to reach me :

 <!---
 fidjix/fidjix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.